An Ziwen: Biography

+In summer 1953, Rao Shushi, the director of the Central Organization Department and An's boss, learned of the list.
+Rao, who did not have a good relationship with An, was seriously offended and looked to use the issue to entangle An politically.
+Liu Shaoqi advised Rao to drop the issue as per Mao's order, but was ignored.
+Later that year, Gao Gang toured southern China and met with many provincial leaders.
+Gao attacked Liu during many of the meetings, using the An list as a key part of his arguments.
+Mao was upset upon learning of Gao's attacks on Liu.
+Mao confronted Gao after a Central Secretariat meeting in December 1953.
+Mao asked if Gao had leaked the contents of the list in conversations with other party officials.
+Gao denied the accusation, to Mao's dismay.
+In 1954, the spreading of the list and rumors associated with it was listed of Gao's "ten big crimes" by Zhou Enlai, and was a critical justification for the purge of Rao.

 In his 1964 article Fostering Revolutionary Successors as a Strategic Task for the Party, An wrote about the threat posed by the peaceful evolution theory propounded by John Foster Dulles.
 In particular, An focused on Dulles's statement at an October 28, 1958 press conference that peaceful evolution was "absolutely possible in a few hundred years, but perhaps just a matter of a few decades."

-In 1966, at the beginning of the Cultural Revolution, he was persecuted as one of the 61 Renegades and expelled from his posts.
+In 1966, at the beginning of the Cultural Revolution, he was persecuted for his close association with Liu Shaoqi as one of the 61 Renegades and expelled from his posts.
 In 1978 under Deng Xiaoping, he was rehabilitated and appointed as vice president of the Central Party School, the latter co-opted to the Central Committee.
 On 25 June 1980, he died in Beijing.

 Family

 An Ziwen married Liu Jingxiong, come from Shanxi province.
 They have three children.
-Specific information are as follows:
+Specific information is as follows: